Pear psylla

 The common pear leaf sucker causes similar damage to the great pear leaf sucker.
 However, leaf curling and deformation are less despite very heavy droppings.

-In case of severe infestation, fruit set can be considerably reduced and also severe shoot compression can be caused, which can lead to death.
-In addition, honeydew and sooty mold cause contamination of the fruit and thus a reduction in quality.
+Severe infestation can significantly reduce fruit set and cause severe shoot compression, which can lead to death.
+In addition, honeydew and sooty mould fungi cause contamination of the fruit and thus a reduction in quality.

-All three species of leaf flea are of great importance as vectors of pear decay.
-Pear decay is a disease caused by phytoplasmas ('Candidatus Phytoplasma pyri').
-It is already widespread in Austrian pear-growing areas.
+All three leaf flea species are of great importance as vectors of pear decline.
+Pear blight is a disease caused by phytoplasmas ('Candidatus Phytoplasma pyri').
+It is already widespread in Austrian pear-growing regions.

 Prevention and control